 The Centers for Disease Control and Prevention (CDC) reported that the “percent of adults 18 years of age and over who met the Physical Activity Guidelines for aerobic physical activity” is only 49.2%.”
 Additionally, more than 68% of Americans are obese.
 One study recently published their findings that even moderate physical activity linked with lower risk for cardiovascular death.

-Just last week, research was presented at the ESC Congress regarding how moderate physical activity linked with lower risk for cardiovascular death.
+Just last week, researchers presented findings on how moderate physical activity linked with lower risk for cardiovascular death.

 For the study, nearly 2500 adults ages 65-74 completed self-questionnaires regarding their physical activity, blood pressure, weight, height, and other health habits.

 There were three different levels of activity: low, moderate, and high.

 Watching tv, doing small household chores, or reading.

 Lighter exercises like walking, gardening, or cycling for 4 hours minimum per week.

 More intense exercise like skiing, running, basketball, or racquetball.